port-labs/port-docs/docs/software-catalog/scorecard/tutorial.md

 A Scorecard cannot be restored after deletion!
 :::

-In order to delete a Scorecard you can:
+There are two ways to delete a Scorecard:
 - Make an HTTP PUT request and remove it from the array of the scorecards via the URL `https://api.getport.io/v1/{blueprint_identifier}/scorecards`
-- Make an HTTP DELETE request to the URL `https://api.getport.io/v1/blueprints/{blueprint_identifier}/scorecards/{scorecard_identifier}` the `scorecard_identifier` is the identifier of the scorecard we want to delte
+- Make an HTTP DELETE request to the URL `https://api.getport.io/v1/blueprints/{blueprint_identifier}/scorecards/{scorecard_identifier}` the `scorecard_identifier` is the identifier of the scorecard we want to delete

 :::note
-When using the multiple update scorecards `https://api.getport.io/v1/{blueprint_identifier}/scorecards` PUT request keep in mind that you will see a new `id` property, this is used via Port to identify the scorecard in order to be able to update it's properties
+When using the multiple update Scorecards `https://api.getport.io/v1/{blueprint_identifier}/scorecards` PUT request, keep in mind that you will see a new `id` property.
+This is used via Port to identify the Scorecard in order to be able to update its properties
 :::